 Fortunately, there is a simple way to get around this problem.
 The Digital Millennium Copyright Act is your friend.
 The “DMCA” provides you with immunity from copyright infringement claims based on user-generated content.
 A blog comment would count as such.
-By complying with the requirements of this law [See our DMCA agent service], you could effectively put an end to any copyright threat.
-Compliance is a simple, one time event, so contact me to get it taken care of for your blog.
+By complying with the requirements of this law [See our DMCA agent service], you can put an end to any copyright threat.
+Compliance is a simple, one-time event, so contact me to get it taken care of for your blog.

 Slander and libel can be a real headache for bloggers.
 The problem is an argument between two people posting comments on the blog.
 If the posters become inflamed, the comments can quickly spiral out of control.
 Before you know it, one poster is accusing the other of killing baby seals while the other is being accused of doing intimate things with a cow.
 The result is a slander lawsuit.

 The good news in this area is you, the blogger, are automatically legally protected from the claims.
 Section 230 of the Communications Decency Act gives you immunity from slander claims based on user-generated content.
 This section is also the law that allows sites such as Twitter, Facebook, and YouTube to avoid an avalanche of lawsuits.

 I would be remiss if I didn’t mention that this protection is under attack.
 A number of states are asking Congress to gut Section 230 of the Communications Decency Act.
-They are seeking to make site owners responsible for user generated content including blog comments posted by third parties.
+They are seeking to make site owners responsible for user-generated content including blog comments posted by third parties.
 Forget the NSA for a minute.
 This effort is the big news you need to be aware of and fighting.
 This single change could fundamentally change the way the internet works.